Neurology Reveals Roots of Mental Health Disorders

 You may have heard of neurotransmitter imbalances as a root cause of mental health disorders.

-More specifically, research has revealed that serotonin imbalances, GABA deficits, and disruptions can all play a role in mental health issues.
+More specifically, research has revealed that serotonin imbalances, GABA deficits, and dopamine disruptions can all play a role in mental health issues.

 Understanding these neurotransmitter dysfunctions is key to developing effective mental health treatments.